 He wore hair oil.
 She wore furs.

-Eddie was the former TV show called Coke Time.
+Eddie was the star of a former TV show called Coke Time.

 In 1955, Eddie had married Debbie Reynolds, resulting in two children Carrie Fisher and Todd Fisher.